Yu-QX/KoiPilot/CONTRIBUTING.md

 - Adding examples to the README or docstrings
 - Writing or updating tutorials or usage guides

-You can also contribute translations for parts of the project such as:
+You can also contribute translations for parts of the app such as:

 - AI prompt templates
 - User interface elements